ASTM C143 Compliant Slump Cone, Steel

 -

-Data Interpretation: Slump test results must be interpreted based on the project requirements.
-For example, higher slump is acceptable for high workability mix while lower slump is required for structural elements.
-Ensure that any reproduced material includes the appropriate copyright notice.
+Data Interpretation: Interpreting slump test results requires understanding of the project requirements.
+For example higher slump may be acceptable for high workability mix and lower slump may be required for structural elements.

 Case Studies and Applications